-Mr. Bill Adams is currently serving his third four-year term on the Governing Board.
-This is his first term as president.
-He has served three terms as vice president (2009-2010, 2014, 2015).
+Mr. Bill Adams is currently serving his fourth four-year term on the Governing Board.
+He has served as president in 2017 and 2018.
+He is starting his fourth term as vice president in 2020 (2009-2010, 2014, 2015).
 An active member of the WESD community, Mr. Adams' service includes Cactus Wren Elementary School PTA and Site Council and Cholla Middle School Site Council.
 He served for three years on the WESD Employee Benefit Trust Board, one year as chairman.
 Mr. Adams has been a volunteer on the Cortez High School Planning Team and Parent Action Committee.
-Mr. Adams serves on the Arizona School Board Association Board of Directors (four years) and is a member of First Things First's Communications and Government Affairs Committee, a citizen's initiative that funds quality early childhood development and health.
-He is a proud and active member of Support Our Schools AZ (SOSaz), a public education advocacy group.
-Mr. Adams is a member of WESTMARC, also serving on their Education and Healthcare Committees, which promotes public policies leading to responsible growth.
-In addition, he is a Blue Blazer and a member of Fighter Country Partnership, supporting the men, women, families and mission of Luke AFB.
+Mr. Adams served on the Arizona School Board Association Board of Directors (four years) and was a member of First Things First's Communications and Government Affairs Committee, a citizen's initiative that funds quality early childhood development and health.
+In addition, he currently serves as Chairman, Central Region for the Employer Support of Guard and Reserve (ESGR), is a member of Fighter Country Partnership and a Life Member of the Blue Blazer Squadron, supporting the men, women, families and mission of Luke AFB.

-Mr. Adams is the owner of Ryan Austin and Associates, a full-service insurance agency and has a working relationship with Valley Schools Management Group, both specializing in employee benefits.
-He is the spouse of an educator and has two sons, both of whom attended WESD schools.
+Mr. Adams is the owner of Ryan Austin and Associates, a full-service insurance agency specializing in employee benefits.
+He is the spouse of a retired educator and has two adult sons (and a wonderful daughter in law), both of whom attended WESD schools.

 "The decisions made by the Board affect and impact all.
 I believe in open and honest expression of views by all members of our school community, in an environment of mutual respect.
 As a parent, I also believe it is our responsibility to partner with our educators in preparing our children for their future.
 Together we can make a difference. . . ."

-Ms. Nikkie Whaley was appointed to serve a two year term in March of 2017.
+Ms. Nikkie Whaley was appointed to serve a two-year term in March of 2017 and was re-elected to a two-year term in November 2018.
 Ms. Whaley moved to Arizona in 2009 and is delighted to call Phoenix her home.
 Ms. Whaley has a Bachelor’s Degree in Sociology from the University of California, Santa Cruz and a Master’s Degree in Public Administration from the University of San Francisco.
 She has over 15 years of experience working with youth and families in the areas of behavioral health and education.
 Ms. Whaley is a graduate of Valle del Sol’s 2012 Hispanic Leadership Institute and a former Board Member for One n Ten, an organization that serves as a resource and support to LGBT youth.
-Currently, she is a singing member of the Phoenix Women’s Chorus and an active member of Diversity Leadership Alliance, a diversity education organization, in Arizona.
+Ms. Whaley works for the Arizona School Boards Association providing leadership development to school boards across the state and promoting equity in education.